hect0x7/JMComic-Crawler-Python/assets/docs/sources/index.md

 jmcomic 422866
 ```

-2. Customize the downloading behavior using an option:
+### 2. Customize download behavior using an option:

-For example, if you want to convert all downloaded images to the .jpg format, you can create a YAML file with the following content (refer to [option file syntax](./option_file_syntax.yml)):
+For example, if you want to convert all downloaded images to the .jpg format, you can create a YAML file with the
+following content (refer to [option file syntax](./option_file_syntax.yml)):

 ```yml
 download: